-Development of the next state and local Healthy Brain Initiative Road Map is underway.
-Read this opportunity for input then provide feedback by August 19 to help shape the public health response to Alzheimer's and dementia.
+Development of the next Road Map for Indian Country is underway.
+Read the Opportunity for Input document for guidance on how to give feedback.
+Submit your input by Jan.
+19, 2024, to help shape the public health response to Alzheimer's and dementia in American Indian and Alaska Native communities.

 The population of older American Indians and Alaska Natives (AI/ANs) is growing quickly.
 But greater age brings increased risk for Alzheimer's and other dementias.
 In fact, from 2014–2060, the number of Native Americans aged 65 and older living with dementia is projected to increase fivefold.
 People living with dementia gradually need more help caring for themselves.
 Family members, from the young to the old, play a vital role in caring for relatives with dementia.
 This care may include managing medications, bathing and feeding, paying bills and cleaning, and help going to appointments or social or spiritual events.